 Boosting Calcium Intake

 Bone-maintaining levels of estrogens diminish at menopause.
 Therefore, a boost in calcium intake, along with some exercise, is essential.
 The ideal way to get calcium is through foods such as milk, cheese, yoghurt, and other dairy products.
 Similarly beneficial are canned salmon or sardines with bones, and dark-green leafy vegetables.
-Calcium supplement with vitamin D in 1000 milligrams once a day is best when taken with food.
+A calcium supplement with vitamin D in 1000 milligrams once a day is best when taken with food.
 Good food sources of vitamin D are tuna, liver, and fortified milk.

 Limiting red meat consumption